 While everyone deserves to be treated like the queen/king they are, a potential abuser will go above and beyond to get you to like them by distracting your gut feelings with their gifts and niceties.

 An abuser constantly needs to feel validated in their actions, abilities, and superiority to other people.
-This need for validation often comes with a superiority complex and feel as if they deserve everything — often times without asking.
+This need for validation often comes with a superiority complex and they feel as if they can have anything — often times without asking.

 Some weird red flags are:

 We’ve all felt like something that happened to us was someone else’s fault.
 However, abusers will feel like everything is someone else’s fault — why they don’t have a job, how they treated you, their addictions — and will refuse to take accountability for their actions and life.

 While this may seem innocent at the beginning and that you can be the one to save them from their horrible life, you’ll soon find them blaming all of their current problems on you.

 Many abusers are parasitic and need a host to survive on and feel good about themselves.
 If the person you’re dating just got out of a relationship, is pressuring you to have sex quickly, or take a giant leap like moving in or getting engaged quickly, it’s because they’re looking to latch onto their next prey as quickly and tightly as possible.